 When a praying mantis senses an approaching bat, it starts dropping from the sky by spiraling downwards to avoid being caught by the bat.

-As a whole, praying mantis can hear, but their hearing is very specific and only includes frequencies above 20,000 hertz that allows them to stay away from the predators of the night: The bats.
+As a whole, praying mantis can hear, but their hearing is very specific and only includes frequencies above 20,000 hertz that allow them to stay away from the predators of the night: The bats.

 Can Praying Mantis Smell?

 Praying mantis are able to smell.
 When a female praying mantis is willing to mate, she sends out pheromones for the male.
 The male smells these pheromones and follows them to find the female.
-The sense of smell of praying mantis is limited to sensing the pheromones from each other.
+The sense of smell of a praying mantis is limited to sensing the pheromones from each other.

 Can Praying Mantis See?

 When you see a praying mantis, it is hard to not look into these crazy huge, compound eyes.
 These eyes allow the praying mantis to see three-dimensional.
-This does not seem too impressive from a human point of view, but in fact, praying mantis are the only insects in the world, that we know of, that can see in 3D.
+This does not seem too impressive from a human point of view, but in fact, praying mantes are the only insects in the world, that we know of, that can see in 3D.
 No other insect can see three dimensions.

 As a whole, praying mantis can see fairly well.
 Their main sense is seeing, which they primarily use for hunting their prey.
 The three-dimensional view is based on movements.
 This is why a praying mantis will wait until prey approaches and attacks quickly.